Beautiful and nourished hair is a symbol of health. Both women and men try to maintain their natural hair, but sometimes that’s not enough.

 After about 10 minutes in a centrifuge, blood will be separated into three layers – platelet-poor plasma, platelet-rich plasma, and red blood cells.
 The third step includes injection of platelet-rich plasma at approximately every half inch over the scalp area at the level of the hair follicles where increased hair growth is needed.
 The entire process takes less than a half-hour.

 For the best results, the process of PRP therapy should be performed every month for the first three or four months.
 After that period, depending on the patient’s response to the treatment and results, the process should be performed every three to six months.
 Progress and the first changes can be seen after three months of therapy.

 PRP treatment isn’t uncomfortable or painful, but you can be rejected for PRP treatment if you have been diagnosed with the following diseases or conditions: cancer, chronic liver or skin disease, acute or chronic infections, hemodynamic instability, thyroid disease, sepsis, low platelet count, systemic disorder, metabolic disorder, or platelet dysfunction syndromes.

 If you aren’t diagnosed with some of the mentioned diseases, you can contact Want Hair clinic and schedule a treatment.

-There are no reported side effects of PRP hair therapy, but every therapy or treatment based on injections carries a risk of scar tissue, infection, injury to blood vessels or nerves, and calcification at the injection points.
-The listed side effects aren’t dangerous, but if some side effect occurs, notify your doctor.
+There are no reported side effects of PRP hair therapy.
+Still, every treatment or treatment based on injections carries a risk of scar tissue, infection, injury to blood vessels or nerves, and calcification at the injection points.
+The listed side effects aren’t dangerous, but notify your doctor if some side effect occurs.

-Also, notify your doctor if you can’t tolerate anesthetics.
+Also, notify your doctor if you can’t tolerate anaesthetics.

 If you have problems with hair loss, PRP therapy is a safe and reliable solution.